|

 poor trump suit in second seat with unfavorable

-vulnerability.
-Here's an interesting hand to illustrate our
+Here's an interesting hand

 x